 Every goal must have a commencement date and an end date written down.
 It is also important that you break down your goals into phases, chunks, bits, or milestones.

 The act of having deadlines set to your goals is ample motivation that drives you into action.
 Without a deadline, it is not possible for you to know if you’re making headway with your goals.

-“I will start planning toward retirement by starting an annuity plan and saving $500 every month for the next twenty five years” is a time framed goal.
+“I will start planning toward retirement by starting an annuity plan and saving $500 every month for the next twenty five years” is a time-bound goal.

-Remember that some goals are short term while some are long term.
-It is important to always bear this in mind because this will help you in making a clearer and realistic strategy for your SMART goal setting.
+Remember that some goals are short-term while some are long-term.
+It is important to always bear this in mind, because this will help you in making a clear and realistic strategy when SMART goal planning.

-Without SMART goal setting in view, much of our goals may likely end in our minds or on paper or just midway into implementation.
+Without SMART goal setting in view, much of our goals may likely end in our minds, on paper, or just midway into implementation.
 SMART goal setting reveals to us all the action points of our goals and helps us to have an awareness of every aspect of our goals.

-It is not enough having a goal.
-It is not enough putting it down in writing.
-It is important having a strategy in mind while putting it down.
-This strategy is a guideline or set of rules that guide you.
+It is not enough to have a goal.
+It is not enough to put it down in writing.
+It is important to have a strategy in mind while putting it down.
+This strategy is a guideline or set of rules that point you in the right direction.
 It is SMART goal setting in the given circumstance.

-After writing down your goals you would have to be ready to take action.
+After writing down your goals, you will have to be ready to take action.
 There should be a clear action point.
 Write down what you need to do on daily, weekly, or monthly basis.